vzaar/note-to-recruiters/overhead_reasons.md

 * Not looking at our website/business and expecting us to explain what we do
 * Not reading the job descriptions
 * Sending contractors for permanent roles and visa versa
-* Sending canditors with completely different tech skills than the role calls for (e.g. .net candidates for ruby roles)
+* Sending candidates with completely different tech skills than the role calls for (e.g. .net candidates for ruby roles)